GitTools/GitVersion/docs/input/docs/reference/configuration.md

 `CommitsSinceVersionSource` output variable.
 It can rule out a potentially better version source proposed by the `MergeMessageBaseVersionStrategy`.
 For more details and an in-depth analysis, please see [the discussion][2506].

+### prevent-increment-when-tagged

+This branch related property can be used to control the behavior weither to take the incremented or the current tagged version.

 ### label-number-pattern